faxpillow/pendingindefinitelydostponed/README.md

 # pendingindefinitelypostponed

 pendingindefinitelypostponed
-you make huge mistake me no think me smart i am sorry i am not a programmer nor ever presumed myself one :)
+you make huge mistake me no think me smart i am only with great potential for self amysement happy in most conditions :D i am sorry i am not a programmer nor ever presumed myself one :)
 1-minute Film Festival 1a.
 Obtain Social Media Followers for this 1b.
 Instagram Account current: @awesomeinvestingdecisions @wallstbanners
 100% Track Record Political Predicktions since 1991 definitely not stonks r not ppls 사람이 않입니다 ㅋㅎ ㅓㅁ.먀 jk lol